 Increase your career pathways while maintaining your lifestyle

-Bring in three years of course credit from any accredited college and complete your bachelor’s degree in one year at Bluffton University.
+Bring in three years of course credit from any accredited college and complete your bachelor’s degree in accounting in one year.
 Classes at Bluffton build upon the coursework you’ve previously taken so you can quickly contribute to your organizations in new and exciting ways.

-This program is designed for people looking to move up in their careers while maintaining their busy schedules and taps into what Bluffton is all about—building relationships and serving students.
+This program is designed for working adults looking to advance in their careers while maintaining their busy schedules and taps into what Bluffton is all about—building relationships and serving students.

 Coursework is delivered online with a combination of scheduled weekly virtual classroom sessions and asynchronous online courses completed at your own pace.